Eki-Net Mobile Ticket Quick Guide

 Mobile Ticket Basics

-The JR East online train ticket reservation system comes in 2 flavors: multi-lingual JR East Train Reservation for inbound visitors, and Japanese Eki-Net for domestic users.
-Both of these differently branded services share the same basic system, internet domain name and similar account registration process.
-However the accounts are not compatible as ticket menus, discounts and related services are different.
-Japanese Eki-Net is a sprawling travel service portal that covers everything from train tickets to package tours and car rentals, far too large to cover here.
-This guide is limited to setting up and using eTicket and Ticketless services of the Eki-Net Japanese web site and app, and using them with Apple Pay Suica which gives you the best value with JRE POINT integration.
+The domestic Eki-Net is a sprawling travel service portal that covers everything from train tickets to package tours and car rentals, far too large and messy to cover here.
+This guide is limited to core Eki-Net mobile ticketing functions: setting up and using Shinkansen eTicket and Express Train Ticketless services of the Eki-Net online site and app, and linking Shinkansen eTickets with Apple Pay Suica which gives you the best value with JRE POINT integration.

-To understand how and when to use Eki-Net, it helps to know the basic categories of JR East mobile ticketing:
+To understand how and when to use Eki-Net, it’s important to know the basic categories of JR East mobile ticketing:

-- Eki-Net eTicket: a Shinkansen mobile ticket that bundles Shinkansen distance fare + Limited Express seat reservation in one eTicket attached to a Suica or Transit IC card.
-Eki-Net eTickets do not use the Suica SF balance but attaching an eTicket to Apple Pay Suica for example, makes for extremely convenient and seamless local train to Shinkansen connections with just iPhone or Apple Watch.
+• eTicket: a Shinkansen mobile ticket that bundles Shinkansen distance fare + Super (Limited) Express seat reservation or unreserved seat in one eTicket attached to a registered Suica or Transit IC card.
+Suica users get the benefit of earning JRE POINT rewards, other Transit IC cards do not.
+Eki-Net eTickets do not use the Suica SF balance but attaching an eTicket to Apple Pay Suica for example, makes for extremely convenient and seamless local train to Shinkansen connections with just tapping iPhone or Apple Watch.

 Eki-Net Tokudane discounts

-One of the nice things about Eki-Net is that it offers the same discount rates to all Eki-Net users unlike the 2 tiered EX service which has smartEX with tiny discounts and EX-Press Reserve with large discounts.
+The earlier you reserve in advance (up to 30 days advance purchase), the bigger the discount.
+One of the nice things about Eki-Net is that it offers the same discount rates to all Eki-Net users unlike the 2 tiered EX service which has smartEX with small discounts and EX-Press Reserve with large discounts.

-Eki-Net discount eTicket and Ticketless are called ‘Tokudane’ and are reserve seat only.
-Tokudane eTickets are also limited in number for each each train and can disappear quickly.
-The general rule of thumb is, the bigger the discount, the faster they disappear.
-Tokudane Tickeless are limited to reserve seat capacity of the train and are easy to get at the last minute.
+Eki-Net discount eTicket and Ticketless are called ‘Tokudane’ that are reserve seat only.
+Tokudane eTickets are also limited in number for each train and disappear quickly.
+During peak hours (morning departures) and big vacation periods such as New Years, Golden Week and Obon, they are almost always unavailable due to hight demand.
+The bigger the Tokudane eTickets discount, the faster they disappear.
+Tokudane Tickeless discounts are limited to reserve seat capacity of the train and are easy to get at the last minute.

 Eki-Net • JRE POINT Integration